 For RHEL 5 you will also need an Installation Number.
 Use one of the following:

 Now that your machine is properly configured you must register your machine with RHN to receive updates and security errata.
 To do so, as root, run:

 This will prompt you graphically or via the text console with several questions to get you registered.

 To register inside a script or a Red Hat Kickstart use:

 This program has many options documented in its man page.

-Support tickets can be creating by emailing:
+For NC State University support tickets can be created by emailing:

 Other universities may also use that email address to create a support ticket inside NC State Universities ticket tracking tool.
 We will attempt to find the right person at your university to handle your request.